-It’s Time for a Change - Temporal Table Support in SQL Server 2016
+It’s Time for a Change: Temporal Table Support in SQL Server 2016 with Vern Rabe

-) is an independent SQL Server consultant and contract trainer in Portland, OR.
+Vern is an independent SQL Server consultant and contract trainer in Portland, OR.
 He has attained MCSE, MCITP (both Administration and Development), and MCT certifications, among others.
-Vern has been working with databases since 1992, and has worked with SQL Server since version 4.21a.
-He provides broad technical SQL Server skills gained from the mixture of academic and practical experiences acquired from his classroom instructing and varied consulting contracts.
+Vern has been working with databases since 1993, and has worked with SQL Server since version 4.21a.
+He provides broad technical SQL Server skills gained from the mixture of academic and practical experiences acquired from his classroom instructing and consulting contracts.